 Pre-approval to enroll in such courses must be obtained from the appropriate dean of the degree-granting college prior to enrollment in the course.
 A grade of "B" or higher must be earned in each transient course.
-Military senior service school credits, if appropriate for the degree, may be accepted as transient credit based upon the Professional Military Education Matrix (http://www.troy.edu/graduateschool/pme.pdf).
-The combined total of transfer and transient credits may not exceed twelve semester hours.
+Military senior service school credits, if appropriate for the degree, may be accepted as transient credit upon approval.
+The combined total of transfer and transient credits may not exceed 12 semester hours.